jcblw/marrow/README.md

 /* if `app:*` is emited */
 ```

-Add just added to 0.0.17 the ability to bind to other objs events
+Just added to 0.0.17 the ability to bind to other objs events

 ```javascript
 component.on( otherComponent, 'event', function ( args ) {